Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemulti.md

 > *Location: Wilds (motivation: to contain hidden things)*
 >
-> Here we have [[the spooky]] woods where the teenagers hang out when they don’t want to be around those pesky parent-types.
+> Here we have [[The Spooky]] woods where the teenagers hang out when they don’t want to be around those pesky parent-types.
 While the suburbs in the western US often have forested areas nearby, this location can easily be recast as a large public park or a rundown apartment building.
 >
 > **Custom [[Moves]]:**
 >